hexagontk/hexagon/hexagon_site/pages/gradle.md

 ## Application

 Gradle's script for a service or application.
-It adds two extra tasks:
+It adds these extra tasks:

 * buildInfo: add configuration file (`application.properties`) with build variables to the package.
   It is executed automatically before compiling classes.